-Leisure activities cultivate hope, resilience in disaster survivorsDecember 5th, 2012 in Psychology & Psychiatry
+Leisure activities cultivate hope, resilience in disaster survivorsDecember 5, 2012 by Sharita Forrest in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—As survivors of Hurricane Sandy are learning, the emotional toll of natural disasters is as profound as their physical devastation.
 However, a new study of people who survived Japan's deadly earthquake and tsunami in 2011 suggests that leisure activities can play critical roles in victims' psychological recovery from natural disasters.

 "The magnitude of natural disasters is often measured by the number of fatalities, but beyond the casualties are family members, neighbors and friends who survived – yet continue to suffer considerably," said Shintaro Kono, a graduate student in recreation, sport and tourism at the University of Illinois and the author of the study, which explored stress coping and leisure behavior among survivors of the earthquake and tsunami that struck northeast Japan on March 11, 2011.

 "I saw so many Japanese people struggling from the disaster with traumatic experiences and many causes of chronic stress," said Kono, who is from Japan and was visiting a friend in the country's northern region when the earthquake and tsunami struck.

 Kono interviewed 16 disaster survivors and five volunteers who worked with them, whom he recruited while working as a volunteer in one of the three prefectures in northeast Japan that suffered the most extensive damage and greatest number of casualties.